-To connect to an external power source, remove the power cord from the utility compartment and plug it into a suitable power outlet box.
+To connect to an external source, remove the cord from the utility compartment and plug it into a suitable power outlet to provide external power to the coach and converter/charger system.

 30 Amp Receptacle

 This connection is for 110/125 Volt AC, 60 Hz 30 Ampere supply.